ajspurr/covid_mortality_prediction/README.md

 # EDA
 ## Entity Relationship Diagram
 I was unable to find additional information on the relationship between the tables, so I created my own entity relationship diagram.
-The large box of tables on the left is meant to signify that each of those tables have exactly two foreign keys: 'PATIENT' and 'ENCOUNTER' which connect them to their respective tables.
+For the sake of simplicity, I did not include every feature.
+The large box of tables on the left is meant to signify that each of those tables have exactly two foreign keys: 'PATIENT' and 'ENCOUNTER' which relate them to their respective tables.
 Clicking on the diagram displays the full size.

 <p align="center"><img src="/bin/EntityRelationshipDiagram.png" width="900"/></p>